 "So, although the odds were statistically against me, there was never any question as to whether or not I would pursue higher education.
 The key was finding the resources I needed to get there.
 Breakthrough proved itself to be an invaluable resource for me and my family right from the start." - Arianna, Breakthrough College Graduate

 Matching Funds DescriptionLaunch Marketing will be matching, dollar for dollar, the first $5,000 donated to Breakthrough during Amplify Austin.
+Bill Dickson will be matching, dollar for dollar, the next $10,000 donated to Breakthrough during Amplify Austin Day.

 Google Fiber has offered a $10,000 matching grant to be distributed among all participating education organizations on Amplify Austin Day.
 These nonprofit organizations will receive funds on a pro-rata basis.
 Each nonprofit will receive matching funds based on their total funds raised on Amplify Austin Day.